 - E-Labs: Providers have the ability to include a variety of lab tests from Quest Diagnostics directly within their packages.
 Clients are able to purchase the package, have the testing done, and get the results sent back to both their and your Healthie portals.

 Healthie’s EHR is fully equipped to store and share patient information in order to be compliant with NC HealthConnex.
 Get started with Healthie, the all-in-one practice management solution for wellness professionals.
+Click here to set up a Free Starter Account with Healthie today!

 Make more time to grow your business